 - For example, you hit a pedestrian and that person is too poor to buy insurance or pay for his medical bills.
-Hence, your insurance agency will cover his entire expense and wages.
+Hence, your insurance carrier will cover his entire expense and wages.

 - Your Vehicle is More Than $4000: If you know your vehicle is expensive and is more than $4000 then every financial expert will advise you to buy full coverage insurance.

 - No one wants to take a risk on a valuable vehicle especially when you know you can afford the full coverage insurance.

 - Also, a valuable car comes with valuable repair costs.
 Instead of paying thousands of dollars on repairs better to buy a full-coverage.

 - Future Plan of Reselling The Car: If you have plans to resell your car after driving it for a year or two then full coverage insurance is the best option for you.